Why Mindset Matters for Franchise Success | FranchiseCoach

 The Role of Mindset in Franchising

 What really drives success in franchising?
 Hint: it’s not just systems, support, or brand recognition—it’s mindset.
 And why mindset matters can’t be overstated.
-Fixed or growth mindset influences every decision you make, every setbazck you face, and how you grow from those experiences.
+Fixed or growth mindset influences every decision you make, every setback you face, and how you grow from those experiences.

 Psychologist Carol Dweck, who pioneered research on the growth mindset, explains that mindset is more than just a perspective—it’s an important factor in how people see their basic abilities, tackle life’s challenges, and view their potential.
 A fixed mindset assumes particular talents are set in stone, which leads to a fear of failure and an overfocus on being “good enough” rather than getting better.